 Muscles are either cardiac, striated or non-striated:

-- Cardiac muscle is in the heart
+- The cardiac muscle is in the heart.

 - Non-striated muscles (also known as smooth muscles) are generally involuntary and work automatically.